 This action will open the project with the automatically created

-backup omegat.project
+backup omegat.project file.

 In the rare case where your computer freezes and OmegaT does not have time to close properly, some important files can be corrupted and keep your project from reopening after you reboot your system.